eetti/stream2gym_/use-cases/app-testing/fraud-detection/README.md

 1. About data
    - training.csv : for large file size, not added in this repository
    - testing.csv : data to test the trained model
-2. topicConfiguration.txt : associated topic names in each line
+2. topicConfiguration.yaml :
+   - contains topic configurations
+     - specify topic name ('topicName')
+     - specify broker ID to initiate this topic ('topicBroker')
+     - number of partition(s) in this topic ('topicPartition')
+     - number of replica(s) in this topic ('topicReplica')
 3. Applications
    - fraud_detection.py : Spark application to train the model
    - fraud_predicting.py : Spark structured streaming application to detect financial frauds